5 big bills you can cut fast

 - Snag low-mileage discounts.
 Have you cut back on your driving to save gas?
 Let your insurer know.
 If you don't drive much, usually no more than 7,500 miles a year, you can get rates lowered.

 - Bundle your policies.
-Buy more than one policy from the same insurer and you may well get a break of 5 percent to 15 percent, according to Insurance Information Institute.
+Buy more than one policy from the same insurer and you may well get a break of 5 percent to 15 percent, according to the Insurance Information Institute.
 So try keeping your auto, homeowners and other insurance policies with one company.